Chapter 1: Why Market Your Products in Big-Box Stores?

 Why do consumers continue to shop in stores when it’s so easy to make purchases online?
 Here are some of the advantages of physical markets and how they can benefit your brand:

 • Consumers can touch the product: Consumers may be more likely to purchase your product if they can hold it in their hands first.
-According to the International Council of Shopping Centers, 73% of consumers want to touch or try a product before purchasing.
+Recent research reveals that 57% of customers want to see, touch and feel items before they make a purchase.

 • There’s an easier return process: Customers appreciate returning items in a store rather than sending them back to the seller.
 Some customers may also prefer face-to-face service rather than deal with the hassle of contacting sellers online or over the phone.
 When customers know they can quickly return a product, they can try a new brand with confidence.

-• Customers are more likely to make an impulse buy: Consumers are more likely to make an impulse purchase in-store than online, according to a 2017 survey.
-One way to encourage impulse buying is to place attractive displays by checkout counters.
+• Customers are more likely to make an impulse buy: Consumers are more likely to make an impulse purchase in-store than online.
+Research shows that 8 out of 10 impulse buys are made in a brick-and-mortar store.

 • Physical markets enable discovery: Generally, when people shop online, they search for a specific item and ignore everything else.
 However, when people shop in stores, they are more likely to browse, discover a new product and toss it in their carts.

-• You can reach more people: Most people shop at big box stores or know they exist.
-If you ask someone if they ever heard of Target, for example, it’s highly likely they’ll know what you’re talking about.
+• You can reach more people: Most people shop at big-box stores or know they exist.
+If you ask someone if they’ve ever heard of Target, for example, it’s highly likely they know what you’re talking about.
 Smaller stores, however, aren’t visited by as many people and don’t have the same reach.

-• You can evolve with consumers: Big box stores have more money to invest in their stores than smaller retailers.
-This means they can grow with consumer shopping habits and needs.
-For example, big box stores might offer online shopping, self-checkout and curbside pickup.
+• You can evolve with consumers: Big-box stores have more money to invest in their stores than smaller retailers.
+That means they can grow with consumer shopping habits and needs.
+For example, big-box stores might offer online shopping, self-checkout and curbside pickup.
 Large retailers can also afford to adopt new technologies to make the customer experience even more convenient.
-According to McKinsey and Company, technology is likely to double store profitability.

-• Big box stores are familiar: People like familiar things, from their food to the places they shop.
-Big box stores are found all over the country, and consumers know what to expect with each location.
+• Bigbox stores are familiar: People like familiar things, from their food to the places they shop.
+Big-box stores are found all over the country, and consumers know what to expect with each location.
 Familiarity is especially crucial to consumers buying a product for the first time.
-According to Pew Research Center, 34% of Americans say it’s extremely important to purchase something new from stores or sellers they are familiar with.

-Some items are not meant to be sold in large volumes at low prices, like hand-crafted goods or antiques, for example.
-Likewise, certain specialty products belong in small niche stores rather than big box markets.
+Some items, like handcrafted goods or antiques, aren’t meant to be sold in large volumes at low prices.
+Likewise, certain specialty products belong in small niche stores rather than big-box markets.

 To get your product into a top retailer, consider if you have items that people are likely to buy on impulse, such as: